Chase Sapphire Reserve Review | Travel the World with Chase

 So, all-in-all, the Reserve can give you peace of mind – and, speaking from experience, being able to feel at ease about things like that lifts a huge weight off your shoulders.

 Because why would you want anything else on them but your backpack, right?

 Is the Chase Sapphire Reserve Card For You?

 Clearly, I’m a fan of the Chase Sapphire Reserve.
 I don’t even care when people find out how much I pay annually and look at me like I’ve gone mad.

 The benefits for me are totally worth it – and I can safely say that it’s definitely a first-class premium travel card.

-Anyone with a busy travel schedule can take advantage of Chase’s generous 3X points offer on all travel and dining purchases.
+Anyone with a busy travel schedule can take advantage of Chase’s generous 3X points offer on all travel (after earning/using the $300 travel credit) and dining purchases.